Breville

 Web Development

-The Montreal team was also tasked with web design and development to reflect the company’s updated visual identity and support its global expansion into new markets.
+The team was also tasked with web design and development to reflect the company’s updated visual identity and support its global expansion into new markets.
 This marked a significant step in Breville’s digital transformation, as the website was invaluable in introducing the brand to North American and international audiences.

 1. Showcasing Global Initiatives: Breville’s new website highlighted the company’s innovative product line.